Build an App Like Uber

 In the diagram, a cab is a supply, and the user is the demand.

-Now, every 4 seconds, the cab will share its location data to the KAFKA REST API, a specialized API that manages messages between two entities.
+Now, every 4 seconds, the cab will share its location data to the KAFKA, a specialized API that manages messages between two entities.

-This messaging from cab to the API is handled via Firewall, over to the Load Balancer, and then finally to KAFKA, and from there, to different servers.
+This messaging from the cab to the API is handled via the Web Application Firewall, over to the Load Balancer, and then finally to Apache Kafka topics via the Gateway, and from there, to different servers.

 One copy of this call is also shared with the DISCO or Dispatch Optimization so that the latest position and status of the cab are known to it.